-Those who live outside of the Fort Wayne area and do not book a room at a host hotel will pay a $100 facility fee to contribute the cost of the venue space.
+Those who live outside of the New Orleans area and do not book a room at a host hotel will pay a $100 facility fee to contribute the cost of the venue space.

-Downtown Fort Wayne boasts a number of different eateries, catering to all tastes and budgets.
-To view the many restaurant options available in Fort Wayne, Indiana, please visit the Restaurants Page on the Visit Fort Wayne website.
+Downtown New Orleans boasts a number of different eateries, catering to all tastes and budgets.
+To view the many restaurant options available in New Orleans, Louisiana, please visit the Restaurants Page on the New Orleans Convention & Visitors Bureau.

-There is much to see and do in the Fort Wayne region.
-Local attractions and activities can be explored on the Things to Do Page of the Visit Fort Wayne website.
+There is much to see and do in the New Orleans region.
+Local attractions and activities can be explored on the Things to Do Page of the New Orleans Convention & Visitors Bureau.